 Just a few short weeks ago we went on our first family holiday to Majorca.
 Having not been abroad with a child before we really didn’t know what to expect from Erin when it came to her first flight.
 I tried to prepare as much as possible but everything could have gone completely wrong and nothing I’d planned could have worked.

-Before our holiday we tried to tell Erin would would happen on a regular basis even if we thought she wouldn’t remember or wouldn’t understand.
+Before our holiday we tried to tell Erin what would happen on a regular basis even if we thought she wouldn’t remember or wouldn’t understand.
 I don’t think Erin really understand until we got to the airport hotel the night before our flight.
 When we got to the airport the next morning though Erin became very excited!
 She was happy to explore the shops and to look out of the window at the planes.
-I really really quite surprised at how she reacted to everything and how well she took everything in.
+I was really quite surprised at how she reacted to everything and how well she took everything in.

 Once we got on the plane Erin was still really excited but she really didn’t want her seat belt on and she didn’t want to be constrained.
 This is something we battle with frequently and she hasn’t liked this kind of thing for a very long time.
 Erin started off in the window seat but we had to move her to the middle seat otherwise she just could have climbed around too much and not sat still when we needed her to.